SaVignesh/Software-Testing-Projects/RestAssured-Java-PetStoreAPI/Readme.md

 * pom.xml - Contains all dependencies that needs to be dowloaded and plugins.
 All tests can be run using this file <br />

 * testng.xml - TestNG configuration files that has list of test classes that need to be executed <br />

+#### To Run using command prompt:
+1. Make sure Maven Path is setup in System Environment variables.
+2. Navigate to folder containing pom.xml file and run the command: "mvn test" or "mvn clean test"

 #### You can also directly run the code from Github Folder in Jenkins:
 1. Make sure to have Maven integration installed in Jenkins